Report: USC and UCLA Plan to Enter Big Ten as Soon as 2024

-USC and UCLA plan to enter Big Ten as soon as 2024 originally appeared on NBC Sports Chicago
+Report: USC and UCLA plan to enter Big Ten as soon as 2024 originally appeared on NBC Sports Washington

 Top-tier universities USC and UCLA are reportedly seeking spots in the Big Ten Conference as early as 2024.